If you plan to travel from Chiang Mai to Laos then you will have an interesting (and perhaps difficult) choice to make.

 Taking the slow boat makes for a relaxed and scenic 2-day introduction to Laos.
 It makes it very easy to meet people.
 (You can honestly meet travelers everywhere, but being stuck on a boat with a bunch of people for two days makes it especially easy

-- If you’re going hiking in Nam Kan or Nam Ha national parks or wanting to stay in Luang Namtha, then it makes more sense to take the bus — or at least, if you wish to avoid backtracking on your route.
+If you’re going hiking in Nam Kan or Nam Ha national parks or wanting to stay in Luang Namtha, then it makes especially more sense to take the bus — or at least, if you wish to avoid backtracking on your route.

-- If you’re doing the 3-day Gibbon Experience near Huay Xai, it can be more efficient to continue onwards by bus afterwards.
+I should mention that if you’re doing the 3-day Gibbon Experience near Huay Xai, it can be more efficient to continue onwards by bus afterwards!
 Instead of backtracking to Huay Xai, you can take a bus on to Luang Namtha.
-The Gibbon Experience lets you store your lugguge near the park entrance.
+The Gibbon Experience lets you store your luggage near the park entrance.
 (The shorter 1-day Gibbon Experience is in another location closer to Huay Xai so in this case it’s moot.)